jeynnecool/booknotes/git.md

 $ git add [file]
 ```

-Git stage the file exactly as it is when you run <code>git add</code>.
-If you modify a file after staging, you have to run <code>git add</code> again.
+Git stage the file exactly as it is when you run `git add`.
+If you modify a file after staging, you have to run `git add` again.

 ##### Ignoring Files

-.gitignore is a log file listing patterns that match those files to be ignored.
+`.gitignore` is a log file listing patterns that match those files to be ignored.

 ```
 $ git git-ignore [file]
 ```

-example of .gitignore
+example of `.gitignore`

 ```
 # a comment this is ignored